arkatebi/OpenWorld-problem/README.md

 The gene count values on each row are listed in groups, where each group has THREE values corresponding to one specific organism.
 The order of the organisms are the same as they are found in the sp_list.txt file.
-The THREE gene count values in each group for an organism come from BPO, CCO, and MFO ontological categories.
+The THREE gene count values in each group are BPO, CCO, and MFO ontological categories.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several